aalto-speech/speechbrain-cl/README.md

 $ pip install speechbrain-cl
 ```

+This should handle all required dependencies, including `speechbrain`.
+In particular, we are using a modified version of speechbrain (which I try to keep as up-to-date as possible to the main sb repository).
+For more information check [this fork](https://github.com/geoph9/speechbrain/tree/devcurr).

 If you are using poetry, then do `poetry add speechbrain-cl`.

 **Important Note:** This is intended to work on linux systems and you will probably encounter issues if you try to run this package on windows (and OS-X, too, probably).

 ### From Github

+**This is not recommended unless you are sure you know what you are doing.**

 *Has only been tested on linux systems.*